Skip to main content

 What AI governance framework should a healthcare organization use?

 Healthcare organizations should build their framework around TRAIGA (if operating in Texas), NIST AI RMF, and healthcare-specific guidance from HHS and The Joint Commission.
-The framework should specifically address clinical AI systems used in diagnosis, treatment recommendations, and staffing — all of which qualify as high-risk under TRAIGA and the EU AI Act.
+The framework should specifically address clinical AI systems used in diagnosis, treatment recommendations, and staffing.
+In Texas, providers must disclose AI use in patient treatment and healthcare-service contexts, and the EU AI Act treats many clinical AI systems as high-risk.

 Can Risk Meridian map to multiple frameworks simultaneously?

 Yes.
 Risk Meridian's control library and risk engine are pre-mapped to TRAIGA, EU AI Act, NIST AI RMF, ISO 42001, Colorado AI Act, and California AI regulation.
-When you classify a system and run a risk assessment, the platform automatically surfaces the obligations from every applicable framework and generates controls that satisfy all of them in a single workflow.
+When you classify a system and run a risk assessment, the platform surfaces the relevant obligations from every applicable framework and helps you build documentation that supports compliance across them in a single workflow.

 Ready to build your AI governance framework?